 Depending on the complexity of your IoT system, you may end up needing more than one IoT platform to keep things running smoothly.
 Using a connectivity platform to keep your devices online along with an advanced analytics platform to ingest your collected data can keep a large IoT system from becoming over-encumbered.

-To find out more about how JT IoT Nomad works, download our self-service platform datasheet here or contact one of our IoT experts.
+To find out more about how Velos IoT Nomad works, download our self-service platform datasheet here or contact one of our IoT experts.

-The JT IoT Nomad IoT Connectivity Management Platform gives you full control over the connection...
+The Velos IoT Nomad IoT Connectivity Management Platform gives you full control over the connection...

 When you hear the term “Internet of Things” the first thing that comes to mind might be more of a...